Vasef97/videoclub_rest_api/README.md

 # videoclub_rest_api
 This project is a robust Spring Boot API designed to manage videoclubs and their movie collections.
 It leverages JPA for data persistence and utilizes an H2 in-memory database for local development and testing.
 It features custom exceptions for better error management and API documentation through OpenAPI.
+The Spring API includes cross-origin resource sharing (CORS) settings, allowing requests from the React app, which runs on a different port.

 To run this API please follow these steps:
 1. Navigate to videoclub_rest_api dir